 Services Received from the Town of Milton

-The Academy benefits from certain services provided by the Town; in recognition of these benefits, the Academy is focused on supporting the Town in the ways described above.
-As noted above, the Academy has financially contributed, upon request by the Town, to major infrastructure projects that are adjacent to or otherwise benefit the Academy (see appendix for a list of previous projects).
+Milton Academy benefits from services provided by the town—such as road maintenance and plowing, traffic lights, police, fire, and access to ambulance services—and is committed to supporting the town, including in the ways described in this report.
+As noted above, the School has financially contributed, upon request by the town, to major infrastructure projects that are adjacent to or otherwise align with the School’s mission and operations (see appendix for a list of previous projects).

 About the Academy

-Milton Academy was chartered in 1798 by the Massachusetts legislature and is a 501(c)(3) charitable organization.
-Focused on academic excellence and a commitment to developing strong, independent thinkers, the Academy strives to create an experientially and economically diverse student body.
-In 2016–17, over 1,000 students were enrolled from 28 states and 27 countries.
-Students range in age from Kindergarten through Grade 12, with boarding also offered for students Grades 9-12.
+Milton Academy was chartered in 1798 by the Massachusetts legislature and is a 501(c)(3) not-for-profit educational institution.
+Focused on academic excellence and a commitment to developing strong, independent thinkers, the School strives to create an experientially and economically diverse student body.
+In 2018–2019, more than 1,000 students were enrolled from 24 states and 25 countries.
+Students range in age from Kindergarten through Grade 12, with boarding also offered for students in grades 9-12.
 Approximately 30 percent of students receive financial aid.

-During the summer months, the Academy serves as the home to the Steppingstone Foundation, which prepares motivated Boston Public School students for enrollment at highly selective schools and improves readiness for college.
-In addition, the Academy provides a base of operations for other independently run sports camps and clinics; in 2016–17, these included lacrosse, basketball, and conditioning programs.
+During the summer, the School serves as the home to the Steppingstone Foundation, a program that prepares motivated Boston Public School students for education opportunities that lead to college.
+In addition, the School provides a base of operations for other independently run sports camps and clinics; in 2018–2019, these included lacrosse, basketball, and athletic conditioning programs.

-The Academy sits on approximately 133 acres.
-Most of this property originally was farmland; as such, Town records indicate that the campus has remained about the same size for many years.
+The School sits on approximately 130 acres.
+Most of this property originated as farmland; as such, town records indicate that the campus has remained approximately the same size for many years.

-When the Town has requested it, the Academy has financially contributed to major infrastructure projects that are adjacent to or otherwise benefit the Academy.
+When the town has requested it, the School has financially contributed to major infrastructure projects that are adjacent to the School.

-Any inquiries related to this report should be directed to the Milton Academy Communication office at 617-898-2393.
+Any inquiries related to this report should be directed to the Milton Academy Communication Office at 617-898-2395.

-Please note that all data in this report is based on the 2016-17 school year.
+Please note that all data in this report is based on the 2019 fiscal year.